cubiclesoft/php-app-server/README.md

 * Dual document roots.
 * Access and error logging.
 * Zero configuration.
-* Pre-made boilerplate installer scripts for Windows (EXE and MSI), Mac (.tar.gz), and Linux (.tar.gz) with custom EULA and clean update support.
+* Pre-made boilerplate installer scripts for Windows (EXE and MSI), Mac (.app bundle in a .tar.gz), and Linux (.tar.gz) with custom EULA and clean update support.
 * Tiny installer sizes.
 From 85KB (Linux, .tar.gz) up to 10MB (Windows, .exe).
 When paying per GB of transfer, every byte counts.
 * Branded to look like your own software application.
 Your app's custom icon is placed in the Start menu, application launcher, desktop/dock, etc.
 * Fully isolated, zero conflict software.